Do you feel like no matter what you do, you can’t move forward? Like every time you make a bit of progress, something yanks you back?

 Do you feel like you’re trying your hardest but you keep hitting your head on a glass ceiling?

-Do you feel like there just isn’t enough hours in each day to accomplish what needs to get done in order to reach your goals?
+Do you feel like there just aren’t enough hours in each day to accomplish what needs to get done in order to reach your goals?

 I know I’ve been there… Heck, I’d be lying if I said I wasn’t still there.